Sustainability

 The symbol of the crossed through waste bin on our appliances indicates that this appliance must not be disposed of as normal municipal waste, but must be directed separately to a collection and recycling point for electrical and electronic equipment.
 Electrical appliances may contain hazardous components that could damage the environment and human health in the event of improper disposal.
 Separate collection ensures correct handling, recovery and reuse in accordance with existing legislation.

-As the user, you are responsible for removing batteries from the appliances and deleting personal data before handing over the appliances to the extent that this is technically possible.
+As the user, you are responsible for removing the batteries from the devices and deleting personal data before handing them in, insofar as this is technically possible.

-Batteries fall under the scope of EU Directive 2006/66/EC (battery directive, German BattG).
+Batteries fall within the scope of the EU Battery Regulation 2023/1542 and the German BattG.

 Our appliances may contain appliance batteries.
 These are usually permanently installed in the appliances for technical reasons and cannot be removed by the user.
-The removability by specialist personnel independent of us is guaranteed.
+The collection of data by independent experts is ensured in accordance with Notice C/2025/214.

 Some of our appliances also contain removable batteries.
 You are legally obliged to return old batteries and can hand them in free of charge at municipal collection points and at retail stores for standard household quantities.
 Otherwise, contact our return service at Entsorgung@herthundbuss.com.